antvis/G6/packages/site/docs/manual/core-concept/graph.en.md

 Graphs are a very versatile data structure that can be used to represent a variety of scenarios, such as:

-- Social Networks (Social Network)
+- Social Networks
-- Knowledge Graphs (Knowledge Graph)
+- Knowledge Graphs
-- Traffic Networks (Traffic Network)
+- Traffic Networks
-- Power Grids (Power Grid)
+- Power Grids

 In G6, we provide a rich expression capability for graphs that can meet the needs of different scenarios.
 We also offer a wealth of interactive and animated effects to make the graphs more vivid and intuitive.